Mauroleo89/oil-gas-europe-2020-2023/README.md

 # Impact of Global Events on Oil & Gas Prices in Europe (2020–2023)

-**Individual data analysis** (part of a larger academic project).
+📊 **Individual Data Analysis Project**
-This repository explores how COVID-19 and the Russia–Ukraine war shaped European oil & gas price dynamics using public series (EIA, OPEC) and macro indicators (World Bank).
+This repository examines how **COVID-19** (2020) and the **Russia–Ukraine war** (2022) disrupted European energy markets.
+Using oil benchmarks (WTI, Brent, OPEC), natural gas (Henry Hub), and macro indicators (inflation, GDP), it highlights how global shocks translated into price volatility and economic pressure.

 No classmates are mentioned anywhere in this repo.
+This is my **individual contribution**.

 ---

 ## 🚀 Highlights
-- Goal: Understand the relationship between global shocks and energy price volatility in Europe.
+- **Goal:** Quantify the effects of global shocks on energy markets and link them to macroeconomic indicators.
-- Stack: Python, Jupyter, Excel.
+- **Stack:** Python (pandas, numpy, matplotlib, seaborn), Jupyter, Excel.
-- Core methods: Data cleaning, time-series visualization, event overlays, baseline comparisons.
+- **Core Methods:** Data cleaning, rolling averages, YoY deltas, z-scored anomalies, event overlays, correlation analysis.
-- Key result: Evidence of price collapses in 2020 and unprecedented spikes in 2022; strong linkages with European inflation.
+- **Key Results:**
+  - Collapse of crude oil prices during COVID (2020), including WTI futures turning negative.
+  - Record-breaking surge in oil and gas prices after the Russia–Ukraine invasion (2022).
+  - Strong linkages observed between energy prices and inflation in Europe.
+  - Natural gas volatility sharper than oil, underscoring Europe’s vulnerability to supply shocks.

 ---